Ensuring a home for international sporting events in Australia

-To protect the commercial rights of and investments made by sponsors and to protect the authorising bodies of sporting events from being undermined by the unauthorised commercial use of certain indicia and images associated with these events, the Australian Government has supplemented the existing legislation (including the Competition and Consumer Act 2010, the Trade Marks Act 1995 and the Copyright Act 1968) with this new special legislation, which will be in place for a period of time in the lead up to and during the events and then for one year after the completion of each event.
+To protect the commercial rights of and investments made by sponsors and to protect the authorising bodies of sporting events from being undermined by the unauthorised commercial use of certain indicia and images associated with these events, the Australian Government is supplementing the existing legislation (including the Competition and Consumer Act 2010, the Trade Marks Act 1995 and the Copyright Act 1968) with special legislation, which will be in place for a period of time in the lead up to and during the events and then for one year after the completion of each event.

-Key features of the Major Sporting Events Protection Act
+Key features of the Major Sporting Events Protection Bill

-- Each of the events has a list of agreed words and phrases associated with it, including variants of the event name and known abbreviations, although generic words such as 'cricket', 'football' and 'Commonwealth' are excluded from the lists.
+- Each of the events will have a list of agreed words and phrases associated with it, including variants of the event name and known abbreviations, although generic words such as 'cricket', 'football' and 'Commonwealth' will be excluded from the lists.

-- Restrictions apply to unlicensed commercial use of the words on the lists, but the use of certain indicia and images, for the purpose of the provision of information, criticism or review, is exempt.
+- Restrictions will apply to unlicensed commercial use of those agreed words, but the use of certain indicia and images, for the purpose of the provision of information, criticism or review, will be exempt.

-- Potential remedies for unlicensed commercial use include injunctions, damages and corrective advertisement.
-It is the event body who may bring an action against an unauthorised user; enforcement is not be the responsibility of the Government.
+- Potential remedies for unlicensed commercial use will include injunctions, damages and corrective advertisement.
+It will be the authorising body who may bring an action against an unauthorised user; enforcement will not be the responsibility of the Government.

-- The Act is consistent with the Trade Marks Act 1995 and the Copyright Act 1968 in relation to the importation of goods infringing Australian trade marks and copyright and the ability of Customs to seize unauthorised goods, in order to avoid confusion.
+- The Bill will be consistent with the Trade Marks Act 1995 and the Copyright Act 1968 in relation to the importation of goods infringing Australian trade marks and copyright and the ability of Customs to seize unauthorised goods, in order to avoid confusion.

-- It provides safeguards through civil proceedings for persons who believe that their goods have been wrongly seized to challenge authorising bodies and to reclaim their goods.
+- It will provide safeguards through civil proceedings for persons who believe that their goods have been wrongly seized to challenge authorising bodies and to reclaim their goods.

-- It does not include any criminal offence provisions as these can be dealt with through existing legislation such as the Trade Marks Act 1995 and the Copyright Act 1968.
+- It will not include any criminal offence provisions as these can be dealt with through existing legislation such as the Trade Marks Act 1995 and the Copyright Act 1968.